Ruin9999/Ruin9999/README.md

-### Hi there, I'm Shun Jie - aka Ruin9999
+# Hi there, I'm Shun Jie - aka Ruin9999

-## I'm currently a student, passionate about software development.
+## I'm currently...
-- 🔨 I'm currently working a Minecraft bot using Mineflayer.
+- 🔨 working a Minecraft bot using Mineflayer.
-- 🤔 I'm currently learning how to use ⚛️ electron, node.js, jQuery & React.
+- 🤔 learning how to use ⚛️ electron, node.js, jQuery & React.

 <br/>